Fisher Wallace Stimulator® Review

 The Fisher Wallace Stimulator® is a popular Cranial Electrotherapy Stimulation (CES) device.
 The device claims to be effective in treating anxiety, insomnia, depression and pain through daily use.

-The device is generally considered highly effective, especially in dealing with anxiety and insomnia.
+The device is generally considered effective, especially in dealing with anxiety and insomnia.
 However, this varies from person to person.
 Some will feel a difference after just one session, others claim that it only has a slight effect.
+If used incorrectly or at an excessively high current, some users have reported dizziness and negative effects on sleep.
+It is therefore advisable to follow the instructions carefully and always use it at home or in a relaxed environment.

 Users feel improvements day to day and the effects are cumulative – after one month of use, most of the symptoms will have reduced dramatically.
 Fisher Wallace guarantees results for 30 days precisely for this reason.
 Although, it is important to understand how this device works.
 CES works to re-balance neurotransmitters (Serotonin) in the brain and this is why you feel better from using it.
 However, this does not deal with the root causes of your anxiety and is not a replacement for psychotherapy.
 Used in conjunction with CBT, it is a very powerful tool.
 This is why users often continue with ‘maintenance’ sessions, to soothe any persistent symptoms after initial usage.